Luxury Vinyl Flooring Pros and Cons

 Furthermore, unlike carpet, which can harbour dirt and dust, and must be replaced or professionally cleaned more frequently, LVT is far easier and less expensive to maintain and keep clean.

-When it comes to low maintenance, it is safe to say that LVT cannot be beat.
-It not only takes minimal effort to maintain, but it is also remarkably simple to keep it in pristine condition all year.
+When it comes to low maintenance, it is safe to say that LVT cannot be beaten.
+All you need is a damp mop.

-Luxury vinyl tile flooring, unlike natural materials, does not require any specialist care or renovation to preserve its appearance.
-It even duplicates real hardwood, stone, tile or procelain in a variety of styles with no effort.
+Luxury vinyl tile flooring, unlike natural materials, does not require the same level of specialist care or renovation to preserve its appearance.
+It even duplicates real hardwood, stone, tile or porcelain in a variety of styles with no effort.

-As manufacturing technologies have improved over the last two decades, luxury vinyl tiles now replicate everything from wood to stone to porcelain and slate without the drawbacks that the natural materials have.
+As manufacturing technologies have improved over the years, luxury vinyl tiles now replicate everything from wood to stone to porcelain and slate without the drawbacks that natural materials have.

 These tiles have great water and stain resistance, allowing them to be used in a variety of rooms around the home, particularly those with high moisture risk areas, like as bathrooms and kitchens.

-LVT is incredibly durable, yet like every other flooring type, it is not indestructible.
-Luxury vinyl flooring can scrape or scuff, especially if there is heavy point loading caused by big appliances, furniture, or other heavy objects are used or dragged across it.
-However, keep in mind that LVT is still more resistant to scratches than many other types of floor, such as actual hardwood.
+LVT is incredibly durable, yet, like every other flooring type, it is not indestructible.
+Luxury vinyl flooring can scrape or scuff, especially if there is heavy point loading caused by big appliances, furniture, or other heavy objects being used or dragged across it.
+However, keep in mind that LVT is still more resistant to scratches than many other types of floor, such as natural hardwood floors.

-Luxury vinyl flooring will not fade as much as other cheaper varieties of domestic sheet vinyl or carpet, and it’s likely that fading may not be evident even after a few years.
+Luxury vinyl flooring will not fade as much as other cheaper varieties of domestic sheet vinyl or carpet, and, likely, fading may not be evident even after a few years.

-However, there are several steps you can do to keep your flooring from fading.
+However, there are several steps you can take to keep your flooring from fading.
 Blinds, solar shades or curtains will help with direct sunlight.
-In areas of extreme or prolonged direct sunlight you can put a UV-blocking film or tint on your windows that will help to prevent floor-damaging rays while still allowing sunlight to enter your home.
+In areas of extreme or prolonged direct sunlight, you can put a UV-blocking film or tint on your windows that will help to prevent floor-damaging rays while still allowing sunlight to enter your home.

-Moving furniture around on a regular basis might also aid with fading.
-This is due to the fact that vinyl can fade unevenly in areas where there is no furniture.
-Refreshing an area every now and then will help keep LVT looking evenly great over time.
+Moving furniture around regularly might also aid in reducing fading.
+This is because vinyl can fade unevenly in areas where there is no furniture.
+Refreshing an area now and then will help keep LVT looking evenly great over time.

 One reason to keep extra LVT to hand is so you can replace individual tiles that may have faded in areas such as around glass patio doors or large windows.
 So, when calculating your excess, make sure to include extras for this purpose in case your specific floor runs out of stock or production.

-As previously said, some luxury vinyl, such as floating or click-lock floor tile, is simple to replace when your LVT flooring needs to be removed, but glue-down LVT is a different issue.
+As previously said, some luxury vinyl, such as glue-down tile, is simple to replace when your LVT flooring needs to be removed, but click-lock or floating LVT is a different issue.
 When the LVT becomes damaged, depending on where it is in the room.
 Planks need to be ‘unassembled’ to replace the damaged plank and then relaid.

 Using heat on LVT to lift a glue-down tile to repair damage should only be done by a professional and you must ensure the same adhesive as the original floor installation is used.

 Luxury vinyl tile is not only attractive, warm and comfortable to walk on, but it is also a long-lasting, easy-to-clean, and cost-effective option that many people prefer.